Shia LaBeouf Is Bested By 4chan Trolls Yet Again

 — Shia LaBeouf (@thecampaignbook) March 22, 2017

 Liverpool would prove to be just as vulnerable as any other previous location.
-LaBeouf placed a new flag on top of the FACT building, and started a new live recording.
+LaBeouf placed a new flag on top of the FACT building and started a new live recording.
 Just a day into streaming from the new location, 4chan trolls managed to scale the building and step into the camera frame, as reported by Heat Street.
 The FACT center killed the live stream just moments after the trolls made their ascent.
 FACT went on to remove the art installation per the suggestion of police, as it had caused illegal trespassing barely a day after going up, but not before trolls from 4chan claimed the flag.

 On police advice, FACT and LaBeouf, Rönkkö & Turner have removed the installation HEWILLNOTDIVIDE.US due to dangerous, illegal trespassing.